deltaquebec/dquigley.dev/research.md

 My dissertation proved homomorphisms between intensional semantics and vector spaces, developed a vector logic for extensional formal semantics, and proposed a taxonomy of grounding problems for neurosymbolic AI.
 My current work applies categorical and relational methods to abstraction and analogy in ARC-style reasoning tasks.

 Intelligence manifests across substrates, be they neural, artificial, or collective, but research often proceeds in isolation.
-I am interested in whether formal frameworks can identify shared principles, particularly around representation and generalization, without anthropocentric assumptions.
+I am interested in whether formal frameworks can identify shared principles, particularly around representation and generalization.

 Some core questions of interest include: